hoyjustin/AdventureBookApp/README.md

 I want a system where users can add-on to existing stories.

 I would be nice if I could cache some of the stories to read them offline.
 Needs in (Partial) User Story Form

-User needs are expressed in the form of partial user stories: as a , I want as a , I want so that